tigrisdata-archive/tigris/docs/development/overview.md

 ## Defining the schema

-The first part is to define the schema for the collection that will be stored in TigrisDB.
+The first part is to define the schema for the collection that will be stored in Tigris.
 In the schema define the fields and their types and then define the primary key fields.

 ```json